StuffAndyMakes/SerialPacket/README.md

 ## How to Use (VERY Simplified)

 This example is not a complete working example, it's here to show you the core pieces to using the class.
+You will need to get your environment up and working, building and flashing your device, of course.
+But, once that's all set, you can add the SerialPacket as a library or however you prefer to use it.

+Below is a **snippet** of how it can be used in your code:

 ```c++
 #include "Arduino.h"